cashilaa/Final-Project/README.md

 # Final-Project

 Welcome to the repository for the Final Project.
+**Note:** The main repository is **sentient-social**, which includes the core functionalities.
+The **phrasepilot** repository is integrated within the sentient social media app for additional features.

 This project encompasses the final implementation, comprehensive documentation, and an in-depth report.
 Below are the links to the critical documents associated with this project.

 ## Table of Contents
 - [Project Proposal](#project-proposal)